 Manchester and the Mountains Mountain Bike Club

-In 2011, Joe Miles of Manchester and a group of his friends formed a bike club known as the Manchester and the Mountains Bike Club (MMBC).
+In 2011, a group of local mountain bike enthusiasts formed a bike club known as the Manchester and the Mountains Bike Club (MMBC).
 They went on to form a chapter of the Vermont Mountain Bike Association, known as Northshire Area Trail Systems.
 The group focuses their efforts on developing new trails, as well as maintaining existing trails in the region.
 They also coordinate group rides and networking opportunities with other local groups such as the Bennington Area Trail Systems and the Slate Valley Trails.

 The trail is steady, tight, and includes a steep climb – making it good choice for intermediate and advanced riders.
 For those who don’t want to continue onto Bunker’s Loop, you can turn around and head back the way you came; the descent is much faster than the climb.

 This single-track loop was built by Northshire Area Trail Systems from 2012 through 2015.